Bandwidth/redux-facet/README.md

 In the example above, both the `users` and `posts` facets of the application can reuse the same action creators, reducers, and components to manage their alert systems, but the alerts they create will never cross the boundaries between them. `redux-facet` ensures the actions reach the correct reducer, and the state is separated out before reaching the container.

+## Immutable.js Support

+To use `redux-facet` with `immutable`, import all modules from `@bandwidth/redux-facet/immutable`.
+Module names and usages stay the same.

 ## Documentation

 ### `facet(facetName: String, baseMapStateToProps: Function, baseMapDispatchToProps: Function, baseMergeProps: Function, options: Object)`